gsmatth/shooters-log-fe/README.md

     * Install:
       * navigate to https://github.com/gsmatth/shooters-log-fe
       * clone this repo by clicking on the "clone or download" button just like you did when setting up the back-end.
 Click the clipboard icon to save the link.
-      * In your CLI, navigate to where you want the project folder to be on you local system.
+      * In your terminal, navigate to where you want the project folder to be on you local system.
-      * type in "git clone", enter a space, and then paste the link you copied into the CLI so it is appended to the end of the current line.
+      * type in "git clone", enter a space, and then paste the link you copied into the terminal so it is appended to the end of the current line.
 The full line should look like this:
         * git clone https://github.com/gsmatth/shooters-log-fe
       * press the enter key and the shooter-log-fe repo will be cloned to your local environment.
       * cd to the newly created directory